Omar-ahmed314/Skru/README.md

 - 1 card of -1
 - 2 card of skrew red value +25 and green value 0
 - 4 card of +20

+## cards operations as player

+### operations for me

+- pick a hidden card
+- pick a visible card
+- pick a card of a mine
+- pick a hidden card, throw card of mine to visible deck
+- pick a visible card, throw card of mine to visible deck
+- pick a card of mine, throw card of mine to visible deck

+### operations with other players

+- replace a card with another player
+- give a card to another player
+- swap two cards for different players
+- pick a card of another player
+- take a card of another player

+## cards operations for other players

+> this is not important as now